-Updated by: Nidhi bahl on July 15, 2021, 3:56 p.m.
+Updated by: Nidhi bahl on April 11, 2022, 3:57 p.m.

-An IELTS score is evaluated on a nine-band scale to identify the level of proficiency of the candidate.
-The test is conducted in an unbiased manner and with utmost fairness at all locations and follows the same pattern no matter where the test is conducted.
-An IELTS test is conducted in two formats i.e. IELTS Computer Based Test (CBT) and IELTS Paper-Based Test (PBT).
+An IELTS score is evaluated on a nine-band scale to identify the level of English proficiency of a candidate.
+The IELTS exam is conducted in an unbiased manner and with utmost fairness at all locations and follows the same IELTS exam pattern no matter where the test is conducted.
+Every IELTS test is conducted in two formats i.e. IELTS Computer Based Test (CBT) and IELTS Paper-Based Test (PBT).
 One can choose to take the test in either of the two formats based on their convenience.

-IELTS 2021 Updates
+IELTS 2022 Updates

 Many universities and educational institutions are currently using scores secured in the IELTS Indicator test for application purposes.
-However, candidates must note that the IELTS Indicator is not a substitute for the in-person IELTS tests.
+However, candidates must note that the IELTS online test is not a substitute for the in-person IELTS tests.
 Candidates may be required to take the in-person IELTS test if needed by the university or institute as and when the test centres are available at a specific location.

 |British Council, IDP: IELTS Australia and Cambridge Assessment English|

 Types of IELTS Test

 IELTS Indicator (Newly added post-COVID-19 outbreak)

 On a band scale of 1 to 9

 IELTS Registration Fee